Pseudodifferential Models for Ultrasound Waves with Fractional Attenuation: Introduction

 In most ultrasound medical applications, the transducer is designed to emit waves moving along a dominant direction of propagation.
 Such is the case for plane waves and beams.
-Some processing methods (such as ray and wavefront tracing, one-way, parabolic, paraxial, kinetic, and Eikonal models) rely on this geometry of propagation to reduce computational costs \cite{Halpern1988,Bamberger1988a,Bamberger1988b,Engquist2003,Stolk2004,Varslot2005,Engquist2009book,Tanushev2009,Jing2011,OptRoot2010,Angus2014,Gu2018}.
+Some processing methods (such as ray and wavefront tracing, one-way, parabolic, paraxial, kinetic, and Eikonal models) rely on this geometry of propagation to reduce computational costs \cite{Halpern1988,Bamberger1988b,Engquist2003,Stolk2004,Varslot2005,Engquist2009book,Tanushev2009,Jing2011,OptRoot2010,Angus2014,Gu2018}.
 In the present work, we pursue a similar line of work.
-We propose a sweeping algorithm based on a pseudo-differential factorization of the wave equation to improve the accuracy of closed-form methods while keeping the execution times much more competitive than full-waveform simulations.
-The pseudo-differential calculus allows us to take advantage of the geometry of acoustic energy flow, incorporate physical interactions such as transmission, reflection and attenuation while efficiently handling the highly oscillatory nature of ultrasound waves.
-We extend related approaches by Stolk and Op't Root \cite{Stolk2004,OptRoot2010} by considering the pseudo-differential calculus to all orders, implementing a two-way model to account for reflections, and deriving the pseudo-differential symbol for fractional attenuation.
+We propose a sweeping algorithm based on a pseudodifferential factorization of the wave equation to improve the accuracy of closed-form methods while keeping the execution times much more competitive than full-waveform simulations.
+The pseudodifferential calculus allows us to take advantage of the geometry of acoustic energy flow, incorporate physical interactions such as transmission, reflection and attenuation while efficiently handling the highly oscillatory nature of ultrasound waves.
+We extend related approaches by Zhang, Stolk, Op't Root, Angus, Vasilyev and others \cite{Zhang2003,Stolk2004,OptRoot2010,Angus2014,Vasilyev2018} by considering the pseudodifferential calculus to all orders, implementing a two-way model to account for reflections, and deriving the pseudodifferential symbol for fractional attenuation.
 This latter feature is important for applications in biomedicine where fractional or power-law attenuation models have been shown to represent biological media accurately \cite{Treeby2010,Acosta-Palacios-2018,Holm2011,AmmariBook2012,Chen2016}.
 Our work can also be understood as an alternative to the Bremmer series which has been used for the theoretical analysis and computational treatment of multi-dimensional inverse scattering problems \cite{Shehadeh2017,Malcolm2005}.